-How to Increase Sales by Managing Your Time More Effectively
+How to Increase Sales Time Management More Effectively

 Time is your most valuable resource.
 Understanding how to spend your time to drive revenue can be the difference between hitting your sales goals and burning out with a packed calendar but not the sales numbers to back it up.
-If you want to know how to increase sales, you need to know how to evaluate and start eliminating or automating low-value tasks.
+If you want to know how to increase sales, you need to know how to evaluate and start eliminating or automating low-value tasks for better time management.

-McKinsey recently reported that high-performing sales reps spend 22% more time with their customers than low-performing reps.
+McKinsey recently reported that high-performing sales professionals spend 22% more time with their customers than low-performing reps.
 They call this time “external interactions.”

 This study was one in a wave of recent studies that showed that B2B customers (your customers) now behave and have similar expectations to B2C customers.
 One facet of this is a strong preference to interact remotely and digitally rather than face-to-face.
 According to McKinsey, B2B customers prefer to have 70-80 their sales interactions digitally.